BeatrizBonatto/BeatrizBonatto/README.md

 I'm a Database student at Fatec-SJC :woman_student:

-This repository was created to store activities carried out during the course.
+This repository was created to store activities carried out during my career.

 <h3>:smile: Talk to me</h3>